 Darth Vader's first fighting game appearance

-was indeed a disappointing one... but let's just leave Star Wars: Masters of Teras
+was indeed a disappointing one... but let's not talk too much about Star Wars: Masters of Teras

-but seriously, what other fighting game series would you rather see Darth Vader
+but what other fighting game series would you rather see Darth Vader

 appear in? ... *sound of crickets* ...
 Anyone?
 Okay then.
-That said, Namco brought Darth Vader into the next-gen of fighting games with style and gave the light-saber-wielding freak of nature an EPIC moveset.
+That said, Namco brought Darth Vader into 3D fighting game realm with style and gave the light-saber-wielding freak of nature an EPIC moveset.
 In true Soul Calibur fashion, Vader's fighting animations were done brilliantly and never looked better.
 I've never seen Darth Vader fight so amazingly

 On a side note, as

-cool as Darth Vader is, something about him makes me giggle.
+cool as Darth Vader is, something about him always made me giggle.
 Maybe

-I mean, if I were to fight Darth Vader, I'd just push all chest buttons.
-That would work right?
+I mean, if I were to fight Vader, I'd just push all chest buttons.
+That would do something right? lmao.